 Marijuana shatter — occasionally referred to as “BHO, “pull n’ snap” or “sap” — gets its name from its appearance.
 Shatter boasts a beautiful golden amber color and features a translucent glass-like texture that “shatters” when broken up or dropped.

-When left to cool, shatter solidifies into a thin sheet that if dropped will shatter like glass.
+When left to cool, marijuana shatter solidifies into a thin sheet that if dropped will shatter like glass.

-Like all solvent-based concentrates, shatter is significantly more potent than marijuana flower.
+Like all solvent-based concentrates, marijuana shatter is significantly more potent than marijuana flower.
 The solvent extraction process produces a shatter concentrate that is packed with the plant’s cannabinoids, including tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Medical and recreational marijuana users who prefer shatter cannabis appreciate its high potency, which allows them to experienced desired effects quickly while consuming less.